ranja-sarkar/ranja-sarkar.github.io/blogger.md

 After coming back from my short vacation, I decided to start blogging and actually started it during the winter of 2024 (Jan).
 My blog posts are about *Data Science & stuff*, I try not to be too technical in my writing so I can connect with non-technical readers as well.

 There are things we realize only when we slow down.
 Almost all of us have clear understanding of a few things and not-so-clear, clouded concepts of many other things.
-Contentment and joy come from sharing our experiences, getting to know about the experiences of others, understanding and learning back from them.
+Contentment and joy come from sharing our experiences, getting to know about the experiences of others, understanding, learning back from them.

 So I write.
 I share.
-I make myself happy.

 -----